2025 Edition 53 29.08.2025

 * by phone 3819 5777 (you can do this before office hours and leave a message).

 * via QParents (if you have not yet registered for QParents, please contact administration).
+This is our school's preferred method of reporting absences.

 * in person at administration (especially if you know a date in advance).

 Please do not email absence notifications.
 Our school receives a large volume of emails and your message may be missed as we process absences each morning.
 You may then receive a text message that you will need to respond to.
+This inconveniences you, and also increases our staff workload.

 Contacting our School